In-State Tuition: A Look at Establishing Residency

 3. You May Have to Distance Yourself from Your Parents

-One of the requirements for establishing residency is financial independence.
-This can make establishing residency extremely difficult for students between the ages of 18 and 22 who are planning on heading to college right after high school.
-Becoming an independent student before the age of 24 is challenging, both logistically and emotionally.
+One of the common requirements for establishing residency is financial independence.
+This can make establishing residency extremely difficult for students between the ages of 18 and 22 who are still being supported by their parents.
+Becoming an independent student before the age of 24 can be challenging, both logistically and emotionally.

-You may become an independent student before then if:
+You may already be an independent student if:

 Alternatives to Establishing Residency

 Establishing residency in a new state isn’t always the only option for getting in-state tuition.
-For some students, it can pay to go to school close to home — even if it’s out of their home state.
 Some states participate in regional reciprocity agreements that let students attend colleges in bordering states at a discount.

 Here are a few examples: